Coneriys/apache4/docs/content/reference/routing-configuration/tcp/serverstransport.md

 !!! note "SPIFFE"

-    Please note that SPIFFE must be enabled in the [install configuration](../../install-configuration/tls/spiffe.md) (formerly known as static configuration) before using it to secure the connection between Traefik and the backends.
+    Please note that SPIFFE must be enabled in the [install configuration](../../install-configuration/tls/spiffe.md) (formerly known as static configuration) before using it to secure the connection between apache4 and the backends.

 ### `terminationDelay`